junh1024/junh1024-Documents/Media/Premiere & Vegas with REAPER comparison.md

 REAPER can directly import Vegas TXT EDL.
 Be default, only audio tracks are imported, but you can trick REAPER into also importing the video tracks by replacing the string "video" with "audio" in the TXT.
 Then, you will have video clips, and if the video files are compatible, you can see the video edits in REAPER.

-There's no direct route from Premiere to REAPER cuz REAPER doesn't support AAF/OMF, unless you use vordio or AAtranslator (paid tools).
+There's no direct route from Premiere to REAPER since REAPER doesn't support AAF/OMF, unless you use vordio or AAtranslator (paid tools).
 The demo version of vordio can work, but it has a few limitations.

 You may also find AATranslator helpful to convert projects between different DAW/NLEs, but keep in mind only basic things are converted (like, volume & pan).